-The Committee considered the Company's long-term financial requirements and viability for the forthcoming year and the longer period of three years, particularly in light of the ongoing effects of the COVID-19 pandemic.
+The Committee considered the Company's long-term financial requirements and viability for the forthcoming year and the longer period of three years, particularly in light of the COVID-19 pandemic.
 This assessment included the review of possible declines in investment valuations and the impact of COVID-19 on financial statements disclosures including those relating to principal risks.
 As a result of this assessment, the Committee concluded that the Company had adequate resources to continue in operation and meet its liabilities as they fall due both for the forthcoming year and until 2024.
-Related going concern and long-term viability statements are included on pages 47 and 59.
+Related long-term viability and going concern statements are included on pages 28 to 29 and 40.